MKsenni/rsschool-cv/cv.md

  + **LinkedIn:**[https://www.linkedin.com/in/merkseniya/]

 ### **About me:**
-> I love codу and seeing result of my work!
+> I love codе and seeing result of my work!

 ### **Skills:**
  * HTML